 - Amortization term of 25 years

 SBA 7(a) loans have no balloon term.
 They can fully amortize over the loan term limits described above.
 In addition, the loan interest rate could be fixed over that term.
-This is why some borrowers would prefer an SBA loan to regular loans banks or credit unions.
+This is why some borrowers would prefer an SBA loan to regular loans from banks or credit unions.

 SBA 7(a) Program Interest Rates